yongdd/langevin-fts/README.md

   `make`
   `make test`
   `make install`

 * * *
   You can specify your building flags with following command.
   `cmake ../  -DCMAKE_CXX_COMPILER=[Your CXX Compiler, e.g. "icpc", "g++"] \`
   `-DCMAKE_INCLUDE_PATH=[Your FFTW Path]/include \`
   `-DCMAKE_FRAMEWORK_PATH=[Your FFTW Path]/lib \`
   `-DUSE_OPENMP=yes`

 * * *
+  To use this library, first activate virtual environment by typing `conda activate envlfts` in command line.
   In python, import the package by adding  `from langevinfts import *`.

 # User Guide
-+ Please look around `examples` folder.
++ This is not an application but a library for field-based simulation, and you need to write your own problem using Python language.
+It requires a little programming, but this approach provides flexibility and you can easily customize your applications.
+Please look around `examples` folder for unstand how to use this library.
 + Be aware that unit of length in this program is end-to-end chain length *aN^(1/2)*, not gyration of radius *a(N/6)^(1/2)*, where *a* is statistical segment length and *N* is polymerziation index.
 + Open source has no warranty.
 Make sure that this program reproduces the results of previous FTS studies, and also produces resonable results.

 # Developer Guide
 #### Abstract Factory
   This program is designed to run on different platforms such as FFTW, MKL and CUDA.
-There is a family of classes for each platform, and `abtract factory pattern` is adopted to produce these classes for given platform.
+There is a family of classes for each platform, and `abstract factory pattern` is adopted to produce these classes for given platform.

 #### Anderson Mixing
   It is neccesery to store recent history of fields during iteration.
 For this purpose, it is natural to use `circular buffer` to reduce the number of array copys.
 If you do not want to use such data structure, please follow the code in [*Polymers* **2021**, 13, 2437].
 The performance loss is only marginal.

 #### Parser (class ParamParser)
-  A parser is implemented using regular expression (RE) and deterministic finite automaton (DFA) to read input parameters from a file.
+  A parser is implemented using `regular expression` and `deterministic finite automaton` to read input parameters from a file.
 If you want to modify or improve syntax for parameter file, reimplement the parser using standard tools such as `bison` and `flex`.
 Instead, you can use a `yaml` or `json` file as an input parameter file in python scripts.
 Using `argparse` is also good option.

 # References
 #### Gaussian Chain Model